 As a public company, we are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Stock Market LLC, or Nasdaq, and other applicable securities rules and regulations.
-As a public company we will incur significant legal, accounting and other expenses that we did not incur as a private company.
+As a public company we will incur significant legal, accounting and other expenses, particularly now that we are no longer an emerging growth company.